 Abraham Lincoln Birthplace National Historical Park (1999)From 1811 to 1816, Abraham Lincoln and his family lived on the Knob Creek Farm; he was quoted as saying that his time there was the “earliest remembrance” of his life.
 NPT awarded a grant of $10,000 to Preservation of Lincoln's Kentucky Heritage, Inc. for an option to buy the 228-acre property.
 Exercising the option kept the land from being sold to someone else while the group raised almost $1,000,000 to buy it, with another $10,000 from NPT for administrative costs, to complete the deal in 2001.
 The farm was transferred to the National Park Service in 2002.

-Maryland Department of Natural Resources, Oxley Island (1993)In 1991 NPT purchased the 30-acre island in the Potomac River in order to shield it from development and protect the viewshed of the Chesapeake & Ohio Canal.
+Maryland Department of Natural Resources, Oxley Island (1993)In 1991 National Park Trust purchased the 30-acre island in the Potomac River in order to shield it from development and protect the viewshed of the Chesapeake & Ohio Canal.
 The state of Maryland purchased the island in 1993 from the Park Trust and incorporated it with 29 other islands into the Maryland “Islands of the Potomac” Wildlife Management Area.
 Oxley is part of a group of islands just upstream from White’s Ferry.